Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/README.md

 I'll also be releasing it on Greasyfork and the unobfuscated source code, along with the menu and code snippets so you can use it in your projects soon!

-## Installation Insructions
-- Get [TamperMonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo), or any UserScript manager, but TamperMonkey is recommended.
-- Download the script from [Github](https://github.com/Fault-Utilities/TusDino-Chrome-Dino-Mod-Menu/raw/main/tusdino.user.js).
-- If you see the script on TamperMonkey, it means you did it correctly.
-Congrats!
-- *If you don't see the script then try to redo the Installation process*
 ## Socials
 - [Discord](https://discord.gg/6eaDrx5J9s)
 - [Twitter](https://twitter.com/LapideDev)